In this video, we'll show you how to:

 I already have an Addimals account, can't I just update my class list from last year?

 Your old Addimals account will continue to work with app versions 2.0, 2.1, and 2.2.
-If you want to change or create a new class list, you'll need to make sure you're using version 2.3 (coming soon).
+If you want to change or create a new class list, you'll need to make sure you've updated Addimals and are using version 2.3.

 How much does it cost?